Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Updates to Reebok Lifter PR

-- The Reebok Lifter PR is designed to help fitness aficionados break personal records, hence, the “PR” in its title.
+- The Reebok Lifter PR is a weightlifting shoe designed to help fitness aficionados break personal records, hence, the “PR” in its title.
 The heel has just enough height to make wearers squat lower, but it’s not so high as to cause the foot to slide forward unintentionally.

 - The leather upper keeps the foot in place while the breathable mesh tongue prevents the interior environment from getting too hot.